Current teaching activities at Spencer Street Studio

 Participants must provide all their materials.

-Occasionally specific material will be provided and charged accordingly.
+Occasionally specific material are used from my stock and charged accordingly.

-People wishing to join classes There is an option to make up sessions missed, but not carried over to another block.
+People wishing to join classes There are options to make up missed sessions

 For further information contact me on 0823633046 or e-mail me at paul@spencerstreetstudio.com